Amalfa district, Lisbon Sticky post

 Baking the perfect German Rolls with Kochstück

 Whenever I return to Germany, I always stop by the local bakery.
-There’s something comforting about walking into a Bäckerei in the morning — the scent of fresh bread and the bustle of regulars picking up their whole wheat seeded Rolls baked with a Kochstück.
+There’s something comforting about walking into a Bäckerei in the morning — the scent of fresh bread and the bustle of regulars picking up their seeded German Rolls baked with a Kochstück.
 My favorites, these rolls are hearty and nutty, topped with sesame, poppy, or flax seeds.
-They’re nourishing and satisfying, perfect … Continue reading Baking the perfect German Rolls with Kochstück
+They’re nourishing and satisfying, perfect with … Continue reading Baking the perfect German Rolls with Kochstück

 Thin European style Oatmeal cookies